 The problems with this bend were caused by not applying the heat source close enough to the jig, and bending the material before the material was evenly softened across the entire width of the material.
 You must wait until the moment when you feel the material... 'slump' as you have no way of measuring the heat.
 When you are applying upwards pressure on the end of your acrylic, you will feel it start to move against your hand, then it will move very quickly.
 That free point when the material is able to move quickly is when you want to shape it against the jig.
 If you start trying to force it before it is fully softened, you will not get as even a bend, as it will be soft in some areas but not others along your bend line.Continue to 6 of 8 below.

 Problems Caused by Overheating Sheet Acrylic - Bubbles and Scorching

 If you don't apply heat evenly to the bend line of a sheet of plexiglass or acrylic you can create bubbles or scorch marks which cannot be removed.
 Do not keep your heat gun or torch too close to the plastic.
-If you are singeing the wood on your jig (one reason why we use wood) you are too close!
+If you are singeing the wood on your jig, you are too close!

 07 of 08

 Twisted Bends Caused By Uneven Pressure When Bending Sheet Acrylic